-Howes: Automakers' talks with UAW to balance rich past, uncertain future
+Howes: Auto talks balancing rich past, uncertain future

 The clash over cash in the coming auto talks, crystallized by profit-sharing payouts and the push for base-wage increases, hinges on whether the past four years of fat U.S. profits signal a gilded future — or represent an aberration that cannot be sustained.

 Bargainers for Detroit's automakers and the United Auto Workers can both marshal persuasive evidence to bolster their cases.
 The net result is a recipe for an old school-style clash fueled by the rhetoric of income inequality, fears of free-trade agreements and a rank-and-file expectation to get a bigger chunk of the $67.7 billion in North American profits the companies earned over the past four years.